FAQ - So you just got/found/re-found a SAM - What now?

+2. Plug in the External PSU on its own first, it should hum when operating and not exude any magic smoke :-)

 3. If you have a SCART lead check that it is correct one for use with the SAM and plugged in with the correct plug at each end (it will be marked) as the RGB Scart lead is non standard and has voltages exposed on certain pins which can be dangerous to your equipment.

 4. Read the Sam User Manual :-)

 Making things visible

-Regardless of what you had back in the day trying to get analogue RF working on a modern TV is not only painful but the end result is a substandard and frankly horrific picture quality.
+Regardless of what you had back in the day trying to get analogue RF working on a modern TV is not only painful but the end result is a substandard and gives a quite frankly horrific picture quality.

 I don't have a TV with a SCART socket

-This is becoming more common - you can use a SAM HDMI or there are a number of units that can convert RGB SCART to HDMI but tend fall into two categories:
+This is becoming more common - you can use a SAM HDMI or there are a number of units that can convert RGB SCART to HDMI/VGA but tend fall into two categories: